raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 INACTIVITY TIMEOUT:
-: the inactivity timeout for the current DSO Session, specified as a 32-bit word in network (big endian) order in units of milliseconds.
+: the inactivity timeout for the current DSO Session, specified as a 32-bit unsigned integer in network (big endian) byte order in units of milliseconds.
 This is the timeout at which the client MUST begin closing an inactive DSO Session.
 The inactivity timeout can be any value of the server's choosing.
 If the client does not gracefully close an inactive DSO